VladimirKalachikhin/netAIS/README.md

 Suitable for fishing, regatta and collective water recreation.

 ![scheme](screenshots/art.png)
+The software is a set of daemons (servers) running on a user's computer under Linux OS.
 Software use [TOR](torproject.org) as a communication environment, so it works smoothly via mobile internet and public wi-fi.
 Spatial info gets from [gpsd](https://gpsd.io/) or [Signal K](https://signalk.org/).
-netAIS messages can be accepted by any AIS-compatible device or software.
+netAIS messages can be accepted via lan by any AIS-compatible device or software.

 ## Features
 * Service one private group.